e11-0a/hy-tsoha/README.md

 flask --app app.py run
 ```

+9. Create superuser
+If test data was not used, the server allows the first user to be registered as superuser.
+Registration available by default at: [http://127.0.0.1:5000/register](http://127.0.0.1:5000/register)

 # Testing
 If test data used, you should be able to log in with:
 ```